 Alaena coordinates and delivers our Family Drop-in pilot program and delivers parenting programs including Parent Child Mother Goose, Nobody's Perfect Parenting Program and Infant Massage.

 The voice of community is moved to action, coordinated in the name of Partners for Children by passionate early child development professionals.

 Board of Directors:

-Executive: Tanja Westland (President), Danielle Evans (Vice-President), Leslie Peters (Secretary), Jessica Dyck (Treasurer)
+Executive: Tanja Westland (President), Danielle Evans (Vice-President), Vacant (Secretary), Jessica Dyck (Treasurer)

-Directors: Tara Wheeler, Laurie Parker, Stephanie Davidson, Coralee Madden, Iris Point
+Directors: Tara Wheeler, Laurie Parker, Stephanie Davidson, Coralee Madden

 Our philosophy is that real, hard-wired change comes from the grass-roots; the voiced needs of the people driving what we do.
 Programs we offer and develop are community driven and discovered through person to person conversations, which is why our relationships with individuals, organizations and governments are so important.

 Click on the tabs above to check out what we offer parents/caregivers, child care practitioners, child care directors and other professionals working with young children and their families.